Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Capability Curve Characterization

 \section{Capability Curve Characterization}

-A typical distribution feeder connected to a transmission substation bus with solar PV penetration is shown in \figurename \ref{fig:one_line_diagram}.
+A typical DS connected to a substation bus with solar PV penetration is shown in \figurename \ref{fig:one_line_diagram}.
 Load and PV generation at $i^{th}$ node are denoted by $p_i^l+jq_i^l$ and $p_i^g+jq_i^g$ respectively, where $p$ and $q$ denote real and reactive power component respectively.
-The distribution loads and DERs can be aggregated separately as $p^{net}_{sub}$ and $q^{net}_{sub}$ at the substation as shown in the \figurename \ref{fig:one_line_diagram}.
-Consequently, the whole distribution network can further be aggregated as the net power demand or load at substation which includes actual loads, DERs and losses as shown in the same \figurename \ref{fig:one_line_diagram}.
+The distribution loads and DERs can be aggregated separately as $p^{l}_{sub}$ and $p^{g}_{sub}$ at the substation as shown in the \figurename \ref{fig:one_line_diagram}.
+Consequently, the whole DS can further be aggregated as the net power demand at substation which includes actual loads, DERs and losses as shown in the same \figurename \ref{fig:one_line_diagram}.
 In this section, we will systematically build the characterization of aggregated var capability curve.